vmware-tanzu/community-edition/docs/site/content/docs/latest/verify-deployment.md

 The Tanzu Community Edition installer interface saves the settings for the management cluster that it creates into a cluster configuration file `~/.tanzu/tkg/clusterconfigs/UNIQUE-ID.yaml`, where `UNIQUE-ID` is a generated filename.

 **IMPORTANT**: By default, unless you set the `KUBECONFIG` environment variable to save the `kubeconfig` for a cluster to a specific file, all clusters that you deploy from the Tanzu CLI are added to a shared `.kube-tkg/config` file.
 If you delete the shared `.kube-tkg/config` file, all management clusters become orphaned and thus unusable.

-## Management Cluster Networking

-When you deploy a management cluster, pod-to-pod networking with [Antrea](https://antrea.io/) is automatically enabled in the management cluster.

-## Configure DHCP Reservations for the Control Plane Nodes (vSphere Only)

-After you deploy a cluster to vSphere, each control plane node requires a static IP address.
-This includes both management and workload clusters.
-These static IP addresses are required in addition to the static IP address that you assigned to Kube-VIP when you deploy a management cluster.

-To make the IP addresses that your DHCP server assigned to the control plane nodes static, you can configure a DHCP reservation for each control plane node in the cluster.
-For instructions on how to configure DHCP reservations, see your DHCP server documentation.

 ## Verify the Deployment of the Management Cluster